zenitsu0509/AutoLeetcode/README.md

 Before you run this project, ensure you have the following installed:

 - Python 3.x
-- Chrome or Firefox browser (depending on your configuration)
+- Chrome or Edge browser (depending on your configuration)
-- ChromeDriver or GeckoDriver (depending on the browser you are using)
+- ChromeDriver or MicrosoftedgeDriver (depending on the browser you are using)

 ### Python Libraries